SPORTS FOR GIRLS EMPOWERMENT

 • Awareness generation through media coverage and networking with district authorities

-• Increase in leadership spirit of participants
+• Increase in the leadership spirit of participants

 Key Learning Points from Phase I